Miss India finalists stir debate over India's obsession with fair skin

 There are also regional differences, especially between North and South India, at play as well.

-Both Parameswaran and Emmanuel said the obsession with fair skin could lead to a range of socio-economic problems, including low self worth and mental health issues, as well as have an impact on job and marriage prospects.
+Both Parameswaran and Emmanuel said the obsession with fair skin could lead to a range of socio-economic problems, including low self-worth and mental health issues, as well as have an impact on job and marriage prospects.

 "A small survey we did found children are affected the most," Emmanuel said, adding that some three-year-olds were being told they were "not fair enough" at school.

-Within this landscape, there voices pushing for change.
+Within this landscape, there are voices pushing for change.
 Emmanuel founded the Dark is Beautiful campaign, which includes advocacy programs to address color bias and has been endorsed by Bollywood actor Nandita Das.

 In a series of posts in 2017, another Bollywood star, Abhay Deol, called out his fellow actors for endorsing skin-whitening brands.
 Since then, a number of Instagram influencers and brands have jumped on the inclusivity bandwagon.